-Bullying (intentional, repeated, hurtful acts, words, or other behavior such as name calling and / or shunning by one or more individuals against another) or cyber-bullying (sexual or cruel text or images using the Internet, cell phone, or any other digital communication) is not tolerated.
+Bullying (intentional, repeated, hurtful acts, words, or other behavior such as name calling and/or shunning by one or more individuals against another) or cyber-bullying (sexual or cruel text or images using the internet, cell phone, or any other digital communication) is not tolerated.
 If a student experiences some kind of harassment, he/she should contact a faculty member or administration concerning the matter.
 All allegations of harassment will be taken seriously.
 Confidentiality will be a priority.
-Penalties will vary according to the infraction, but may include exclusion from social activities (e.g. recess, class trips, school functions, etc.), in / out school suspension, and / or expulsion.
+Penalties will vary according to the infraction, but may include exclusion from social activities (e.g. recess, class trips, school functions, etc.), in/out school suspension, and/or expulsion.
+Threats of harming oneself or others should be reported on the Safe2Say app and will be investigated by the proper authorities.